KLAF-LD: Newscasts

 Concurrent with KLAF-LD's move to NBC, the station began simulcasting newscasts from virtual sister station WVLA-TV (the station that KLAF replaced on channels 3 and 1003 on Cox Communications' Lafayette system) on July 1, 2015.

 On March 31, 2016, Nexstar announced that KLAF (alongside sister station KADN) would launch its own news department on April 1 at 5 p.m.
 The formation of the news department resulted in the hiring of 24 news and production employees.

 On April 3, 2017, KADN/KLAF unveiled a refurbished news set, adopted the current News 15 branding, and dropped the "Acadiana's KLAF" branding for KLAF and KADN 15.2.
 KADN 15.1 airs newscasts from 5 to 9 a.m. daily (except on weekends) and 9 p.m. nightly seven days a week.
 NBC 15.2 airs newscasts at 5–7 a.m., noon, 5, 6, and 10 p.m. on weekdays, and 10 p.m. only on weekends.
 KADN 15.2 continues to be a simulcast of KLAF 14.1.

 On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including KADN/KLAF, and replacing them with a "weather hub" produced by The Weather Channel, which AMG also owns.
 The decision was reversed within a week by management in response to "viewer and advertiser reaction".

+In September 2026, following the acquisition of KATC, KADN, and KLAF by Gray, the company announced that it would merge the stations' news departments under the joint branding Acadiana News First.